gongybable/gongybable.github.io/pages/Knowledge_Base/NN/neural_network/index.md

 * Batch Normalization <br />
 The vanishing gradient problem arises when a large input space is mapped to a small one, causing the derivatives to disappear.
 Batch normalization reduces this problem by simply normalizing the input so `|x|` doesn’t reach the outer edges of the sigmoid function.

+Similar is the case with exploding gradient, If we initialize our weight matrices with very large values, then the gradients for the lower layers involve products of many large terms.
+In this case you can have exploding gradients: gradients that get too large to converge.
+Batch normalization  and lower learning rate can help prevent exploding gradients.

 ### Dead Filters
 ReLU units can be fragile during training and can “die”.
 For example, a large gradient(usually caused by aggressive learning rates) flowing through a ReLU neuron could cause the weights to update in such a way that the neuron will never activate on any datapoint again.
 If this happens, then the gradient flowing through the unit will forever be zero from that point on.
 That is, the ReLU units can irreversibly die during training since they can get knocked off the data manifold.
 For example, you may find that as much as 40% of your network can be “dead” (i.e. neurons that never activate across the entire training dataset) if the learning rate is set too high.
-With a proper setting of the learning rate this is less frequently an issue.
+With a lower learning rate this is less frequently an issue.

 “Leaky” ReLUs with a small positive gradient for negative inputs (y=0.01x when x < 0 say) are one attempt to address this issue and give a chance to recover.